-BJP MLA Sadhna Singh apologises for calling Mayawati 'worse than a eunuch'
+BJP MLA regrets calling Mayawati ‘worse than eunuch’; BSP leader files FIR

 New Delhi, Jan 20: Bharatiya Janata Party (BJP) MLA Sadhana Singh on Sunday apologised for her derogatory remarks against Bahujan Samaj Party (BSP) supremo.